SeSartaj/task_aveta/README.md

 ## Getting Started

-To run the code and play the Cat and Mouse game, follow these steps:
+To run the code and play the Cat and Mouse simulation, follow these steps:

 1. Make sure you have Python 3 installed on your system.
 2. Clone this repository to your local machine.
 3. Open a terminal and navigate to the project directory.
-4. Run the game by executing the following command: `python main.py`
+4. Run the simulation by executing the following command: `python main.py`
 5. Enter the number of queries (1-100) when prompted.
 6. Provide the positions of Cat A, Cat B, and Mouse C for each query.
 7. The program will display the outcome for each query.